top of page

 There is a Tripadvisor forum topic on this subject.
 It has up to date information from trekkers about any enforcement of the Tourist Board's edict about guides.

-The reality is that it isn't being enforced and you can continue to trek without a guide except in restricted areas like before.
+The reality is that it isn't being enforced and you can continue to trek without a guide except in the restricted areas of Nepal like before.
 The only difference is that independent trekkers can't buy a TIMs card.
 However, independent trekkers are no longer being required to have one.

 The Everest Base Camp trek is not in a restricted area but you need to buy 2 permits whilst trekking: